 Death of Elektra

 Next, Miller introduced ninjas into Daredevil's storyline and began to explore his fighting skill more.
 The Hand was later introduced as a significant nemesis for Daredevil.
 He became more of a street level hero - characters like Spider-Man, Iron Fist, and Power Man ( Luke Cage) began to appear more and Daredevil took out more villains with his skills and not just his intelligence.
 Elektra, Matt's old college girlfriend whom he had dated for a year has become a freelance assassin (after she left him following her father's death and thus getting disillusioned in the law and the future she had planned for herself) and came into conflict with Daredevil many times until she learned his secret identity.
 Matt tries to convince Elektra to change her ways and love him again but Elektra merely rejects him.
-They would then become allies and team-up to fight the Hand, a ninja group Elektra was associated with but had betrayed, which was seeking to kill her.
+They would then become temporary allies and team-up to fight the Hand, a ninja group Elektra was associated with but had betrayed, which was seeking to kill her.
 Elektra would later become the Kingpin's top assassin after Bullseye was taken out of the business by Daredevil.
 Enraged at Elektra for having taken his place Bullseye escapes from jail and challenges Elektra in combat which ends with Bullseye killing Elektra by stabbing her in the heart with her own Sai after incapacitating her by cutting her neck with a playing card.
-As she is dying, she managed to gather enough strength to crawl to Matt's home where she died in his arms.
+As she is dying, she managed to gather enough strength to reach Matt's home where she died in his arms.
 Matt's love for Elektra caused him to lose his mind - he became overly aggressive against enemies and depressed when not in combat.
-Bullseye would discover Matt's identity as Daredevil and attempts but fails to kill him in civilian clothes.
+Bullseye escapes from prison and discovers Matt's identity as Daredevil and attempts but fails to kill him in civilian clothes.
 He later attacks Matt in his home but Matt foresaw his attack and placed a dummy in his place, (fooling Bullseye that Murdock and Daredevil are not the same person).
 A vengeful Daredevil then ambushes Bullseye and the fight ends with the assassin falling many stories down to the streets, breaking his spinal cord thus paralyzing him.
 After the fight, Matt is doubtful whether Elektra is truly dead after the things he saw a ninja could really do, such as staving off death and surviving mortal wounds.
 But when he later examines her grave, it is confirmed she is indeed dead and a crying Matt is led away by his friend Foggy.

 The Return of the Daredevil